nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

             The UART application of nRF Toolbox after establishing the connection

          .. note::
-            Observe that **LED 1** on the light switch node is solid, which indicates that the |BLE| connection is established.
+            Observe that **LED 1** on the light switch node is solid, which indicates that the Bluetooth LE connection is established.
    ..

 #.
 In nRF Toolbox, tap the buttons you assigned: